 The EPA has also imposed increasingly stringent performance standards on oil and gas operations.
 In 2016, the EPA issued regulations under NSPS OOOOa that require operators to reduce methane and volatile organic compound ("VOC") emissions from new, modified and reconstructed crude oil and natural gas wells and equipment located at natural gas production gathering and booster stations, gas processing plants and natural gas transmission compressor stations.
-In November 2021, the EPA proposed a rule to further reduce methane and VOC emissions from new and existing sources in the oil and natural gas sector.
-The proposed rule would establish standards of performance for sources that commence construction, modification or reconstruction after the date the proposed rule was published in the Federal Register and would establish emissions guidelines, which will inform state plans to establish standards for existing sources.
-The EPA issued a supplemental proposed rule in November 2021 to update, strengthen and expand its November 2021 proposed rule.
-The supplemental proposed rule would impose more stringent requirements on the oil and natural gas industry, and is expected to be finalized in 2023.
+In December 2023, the EPA announced finalized rules establishing more stringent standards of performance for methane emissions from sources that commence construction, modification or reconstruction after the date the proposed rule was published in the Federal Register and emissions guidelines, to inform state plans to establish similar standards for existing sources.
 The Bureau of Land Management ("BLM") also issued a proposed rule in November 2022 to reduce the waste of natural gas from venting, flaring, and leaks during oil and gas production activities on federal and American Indian leases.
 State agencies have similarly imposed increasing restrictions on emissions from oil and gas operations.
 For example, in 2022, the New Mexico Environment Department adopted new regulations establishing emission reduction requirements for storage vessels, compressors, turbines, heaters, engines, dehydrators, pneumatic devices, produced water management units, and other equipment and processes.
-Compliance with these more stringent standards and other environmental regulations at the federal or state levels could delay or prohibit our ability to obtain permits for operations or require us to install additi
+Compliance with these more stringent standards and other environmental regulations at the federal or state levels could delay or prohibit our ability to obtain permits for operations or require us to install additional pollution control equipment, the costs of which could be significant.
+See "Business and Properties-Regulation of Environmental and Occupational Safety and Health Matters" for a further description of the laws and regulations that affect us.